Jump to the following Year

 Traffix was started by Axel Wilke and Warren Lloyd on 28 November 2005 and specialised in planning and designing for pedestrians, cyclists and public transport.
 Traffix also had nationally-recognised expertise in traffic signals.
 Andrew Macbeth joined Traffix as a director in November 2006.

 In May 2007, ViaStrada had 10 technical staff, covering the areas of traffic engineering, transportation planning, and the traffic aspects of resource management.
 In September 2007, ViaStrada added town planning to its expertise.
 In November 2007, project management was added to the skill set.

 In January 2008, a CAD & civil design capability was added.
 The environmental health part of the RMA (e.g. noise assessments) became available.
 In May 2008, the Dunedin office was opened.
 With 20 staff, ViaStrada could handle most assignments in planning and transportation.

 In July 2008, Jeremy Phillips became a director of ViaStrada.

 In March, the Nelson office opened, led by Tony Quickfall.
-2009 was quite different compared to 2008 in a depressed global economic climate and for a number of reasons, ViaStrada closed its Auckland and Dunedin offices in December 2009.
-ViaStrada staff still worked on projects in these areas with existing ViaStrada staff, many of whom had been working with clients before the existence of the Auckland and Dunedin offices.
+2009 was quite different compared to 2008 in a depressed global economic climate.
+For a number of reasons, ViaStrada closed its Auckland and Dunedin offices in December 2009 but continued to serve clients across the country.

-Our world was shaken up in late 2010 by the first Canterbury earthquake and then really affected by the major aftershock in Feb 2011.
+ViaStrada was badly affected by the major aftershock in February 2011.
 The Christchurch office was in the central city restricted zone (and the building subsequently demolished), so the team promptly relocated to a refitted residence in Bishop St just north of the central city.
 The dramatic change in everyday priorities in Christchurch significantly affected our business, requiring more focus on services offered to other centres.